Football capsules: Cumby, Fannindel, Campbell, Greenville Christian

 @

-KEY PLAYERS: Union Grove: QB Jace Roberts, WR-DB Judson George, DL Jacob Humphreys.
-Cumby: QB Chett Vaughn, RB Dakari Johnson, WR Bryalon Boggs, WR Jace Evans.
+KEY PLAYERS: Cumby: QB Chett Vaughn, RB Dakari Johnson, WR Bryalon Boggs, WR Jace Evans.
+Mercy Prep: QB Landon Martinez, RB John Raybuck, WR Josh Marshall.

-NOTES: Union Grove went 3-7 last season and 0-6 in District 10-2A play.
-Union Grove returns eighth starters on offense and nine on defense.
-Tom Dracos is back for his second stint as the head coach of the Trojans.
-He coached the Trojans to playoff trips in 2014, 2016, 2017, 2018 and 2019.
-Cumby went 2-8 last season.

 FANNINDEL FALCONS

+LAST WEEK: Denton Calvary 46, Fort Worth Bethesda Christian 0; Fannindel 34, Garland Christian 13.

-KEY PLAYERS: Fannindel: RB Kazion Dugan, WR Ke’Monte Cuba, WR Kalob Runnells, QB-DB Edgar Lopez, OL Ashton Smith.
-Garland Christian: QB Michael McRae, RB Jose McRae.
+KEY PLAYERS: Fannindel: RB Kazion Dugan, WR Ke’Monte Cuba, WR Kalob Runnels, QB-DB Edgar Lopez, OL Ashton Smith.
+Denton Calvary: QB Josh Willison, WR Deacon Junk, RB Levi Fry, RB Kam Bielss.

-NOTES: Fannindel rushed for 415 yards in its win over Campbell last week.
-Dugan led with 207 yards and six TDs on 10 carries.
-Cuba ran for 198 yards and one score on eight carries.
-Fannindel passed for only 15 yards.
-Garland Christian went 4-5 last season.
-Denver Bowden is in his second season as head coach of the Falcons.
-He said he was bringing nine players to last week’s game at Campbell.
+NOTES: Fannindel was balanced on offense in its win last week over Garland Christian with 187 yards rushing and 185 passing.
+Lopez was 5-of-10 passing for 105 yards and two TDs.
+Dugan led the rushers with 75 yards on five carries.
+Runnels caught three passes for 119 yards and two TDs and rushed for 53 yards and two TDs on five carries.

 @